 If you ever lose faith in the internet, go to the Daniel Morcombe Foundation Facebook page.

-What you’ll find is some true Aussie spirit, more apparent than ever today, because Friday the 27th of October is the Day for Daniel; a day in honour of the 13-year-old boy whose life was cut short by a predator.
+What you’ll find is some true Aussie spirit, more apparent than ever today, because it marks the Day for Daniel; a day in honour of the 13-year-old boy whose life was cut short by a predator.

 Listen: Jessie Stephens recommends the gripping podcast which captures the moment Police coaxed a confession out of Daniel Morcombe’s killer.
 Post continues after audio.